 Shadwell was the birthplace of Thomas Jefferson, and the main plantation of his father, Peter Jefferson.
 Located in Albemarle County, Virginia, it was named after the parish in London where Jane Randolph Jefferson was born.

 1741 May 16.
 A confirming deed, adding 200 acres and noting the payment of £50, was recorded.9

-c1741.
+ca. 1741.
 Peter Jefferson erected a house and moved his family to Shadwell.

 1743 April 2/13.
-Thomas Jefferson born at Shadwell.
+Thomas Jefferson was born at Shadwell.

-c1757.
+ca. 1757.
 Peter Jefferson built a flour mill at Shadwell on the Rivanna River.

 1764 April 13.
 Thomas Jefferson, at age twenty-one, came into the inheritance of his share of his father's lands, including Shadwell.
 Note that his mother, Jane Randolph Jefferson, had a life estate in Shadwell, so that until her death in 1776 Jefferson leased it from her.

 1794 to 1799.
 Shadwell was one of four farms (Monticello, Tufton, and Lego were the others) that were part of Jefferson's new agricultural schemes.
 Wheat replaced tobacco as the cash crop, and a seven-year rotation of principally wheat, corn, and clover was adopted.
-At Shadwell there were seven forty-acre fields (Upper, Mountain, Middle, and Chapel Ridge on the north side of present-day Route 250, and West, South, and East fields to the south).
-The overseer at Shadwell (and Lego) in 1794 and 1795 was Eli Alexander, brought by Jefferson from Maryland in the hope that, because labor there was a mixture of free and slave, a Maryland farmer would "understand the management of negroes on a rational and humane plan."16
+At Shadwell, there were seven forty-acre fields (Upper, Mountain, Middle, and Chapel Ridge on the north side of present-day Route 250, and West, South, and East fields to the south).15 The overseer at Shadwell (and Lego) in 1794 and 1795 was Eli Alexander, brought by Jefferson from Maryland in the hope that, because labor there was a mixture of free and slave, a Maryland farmer would "understand the management of negroes on a rational and humane plan."16

 1807.
 A large manufacturing mill adjacent to the toll mill was completed and leased by Jefferson for $1,200 a year or its equivalent in flour.
-This mill, which had two pairs of stones, ground the market wheat of Jefferson and his neighbors, and used the patent laborsavings machinery invented by Oliver Evans.
-Jefferson's slave coopers probably had their shop for making wheat barrels somewhere in the mill's vicinity.
+This mill, which had two pairs of stones, ground the market wheat of Jefferson and his neighbors, and used the patent labor-saving machinery invented by Oliver Evans.
+Jefferson's slave coopers probably had their shop for making wheat barrels somewhere in the mill's vicinity.19